-2. if the API exposing function is authorized to obtain the access control policy, the CAPIF core function shall respond with the access control policy information corresponding to the API identification and API invoker ID (if present) in the HTTP GET message.
+2. if the API exposing function is authorized to obtain the access control policy, the CAPIF core function shall respond with the access control policy information corresponding to the API identification and API invoker ID (if present) in the HTTP GET message; and

+3. if errors occur when processing the request, the CAPIF core function shall respond to the API exposing function with an appropriate error status code as defined in clause 8.6.5.

 * * * Next change * * * *